o-z-e-r-e-r/Leaflet.DynamicServiceLoader/README.md

 # Leaflet.DynamicServiceLoader

-**Leaflet.DynamicServiceLoader** is a Leaflet plugin that enables users to dynamically add and manage WMS and WMTS map services directly from the client side.
+**Leaflet.DynamicServiceLoader** is a Leaflet plugin that enables users to dynamically add and manage WMS and WMTS directly from the client side.
 This tool eliminates the need for pre-configured services in the HTML or JavaScript code, making it highly flexible and user-friendly for non-developers.

 ---